Back to Parmenides: Timelessness, quantum mechanics, and configuration space

-In the last section, I reviewed a timeless path integral formulation of quantum mechanics by Chiou \cite{Chiou}, building on previous results on timeless quantum mechanics (see \cite{Rovelli_book} for a review).
+In this section, I reviewed a timeless path integral formulation of quantum mechanics by Chiou \cite{Chiou}, building on previous results on timeless quantum mechanics (see \cite{Rovelli_book} for a review).
 In these formulations, configuration space is the `space of all possible instants'.
-This section will consist of a (extremely) summarized account of my work in \cite{Locality_riem, path_deco, Conformal_geodesic}.

-Configuration space for timeless field theories, which I will still denote by $\mathcal{M}$, is the set of all possible field configurations over a given (in our case finite-dimensional, closed) manifold $M$.
+Configuration space for timeless field theories, which I will still denote by $\mathcal{M}$, is the set of all possible field configurations over a given closed manifold $M$.
 Each point of configuration space $q\in \mathcal{M}$ is a ``snapshot" of the whole Universe.\footnote{ For instance, it could be the space of sections on a tensor bundle, $\mathcal{M}=C^\infty(TM\otimes\cdots TM\otimes TM^*\cdots TM^*)$.
-In the case of gravity, these are sections of the positive symmetric tensor bundle: $\mathcal{M}=C_+^\infty(TM^*\otimes_S TM^*)$.} One nice thing about this infinite-dimensional space is that it is metrizable, which gives it the minimal topological properties we want from the requirements of section \ref{sec:zeno}.
+In the case of gravity, these are sections of the positive symmetric tensor bundle: $\mathcal{M}=C_+^\infty(TM^*\otimes_S TM^*)$.} I will require symmetries to be \lq{}laws of the instant\rq{} precisely so that they are compatible with a theory defined at its most fundamental level by $W(q_1,q_2)$.